Get

 Cats do weird things sometimes, and if your cat has ever tried to chew on your fingers, you might be wondering what on earth has gotten into them.
 Some cats might choose to chew plastic; for others, their owners’ fingers are a favorite target.
 Join us as we look at eight reasons cats might decide to chew on your fingers.
 A brief nibble can seem cute, but a full-on bite from a cat can be painful and at risk of becoming infected.

 Working out exactly why your cat is chewing your fingers is the first step to stopping them or changing your behavior so they don’t get to the point of chewing on you in the first place.
-If you want to discourage your cat from biting your fingers, we’ve also provided solutions for each reason.
+If you want to discourage your cat from biting your fingers, we’ve also listed solutions for each reason.

 divider 2 cats